How to Grow Aloe Vera Plants

 Fertilize once every month or two, for best growth.
 Or, use fertilizer spikes.

 If you are going to grow Aloe plants outdoors, treat it as an annual.
 It will succumb to frost and freeze.
-Protect the plant form cold and frost, or bring it indoors in cold weather.
+Protect the plant from cold and frost.
+Or, bring it indoors in cold weather.